robbarto2/Oreilly-LLM-Development-Stack/README.md

 - `Lesson-3-Agentic-Development-Tools/` – Agentic AI frameworks like LangChain, LangGraph, CrewAI, and AutoGen
 - `Lesson-4-Agentic-Protocols/` – Covers Message Chain Protocol (MCP), Agent-to-Agent (A2A), and Model Context Protocol
 - `Lesson-5-Cloud-LLM-Platforms/` – Hands-on projects using AWS Bedrock, Google Vertex, and Azure AI Studio
-- `Lesson-6-LLM-Evaluation/` – Notebooks and materials to benchmark and evaluate LLM performance
+- `Lesson-6-LLM-Monitoring and Observability/` – An introduction to LangSmith

 ### Supporting Files